loftwah/oso/docs/content/python/getting-started/application/index.md

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.polar" lines="7-8" >}}

 This looks like a re-definition of `user_in_role`, but to Polar, this is adding more information.
-In English, you can read these Polar statements as,
+In English, you can read these Polar statements as:

 - "It is true that a user is an `accountant` if their title is 'Accountant'."
 - "It is true that a user is an `accountant` if their title is 'Senior Accountant'."